agile-learning-institute/mentorHub-person-ui/README.md

 The ```/admin``` route will return a list of configuration values.

 The Dockerfile uses a 2-stage build, and supports multi-architecture builds.
 See [docker-build.sh](./src/docker/docker-build.sh) for details about building in the local architecture for testing.
-See [docker-push.sh](./src/docker/docker-push.sh) for details about building and pushing multi-architecture images.

 ## Backlog